New Research: Balancing the Practical Ethics of Sludge in Government Customer Experience

 Earlier this month, standing under blue skies and the St. Louis Arch before presenting my government CX research at the Association for Practical and Professional Ethics Conference, I found myself thinking about the long arc of CX in government.

-It’s been 14 years since I first stepped into the VP of CX role at EXIM Bank, back when few people held CX roles in the public sector.
+It’s been 14 years since I first stepped into the VP of CX role at EXIM Bank, back when few public sector CX leadership roles existed.

-Sludge often sits at the center of those decisions, shaping customer experience, even if no one ever sayas the words "sludge," "administrative burden," or "red tape."
+Sludge often sits at the center of those decisions, shaping customer experience, even if no one ever sayas the words "sludge," or its related terms, "administrative burden," or "red tape."

-The independent study I presented at the APPE conference grew out of that reality.
-I qualitatively deconstructed 146 action items across 37 federal agencies’ 2025 CX improvement plans to understand what kinds of sludge leaders were trying to reduce.
-That’s all I expected to find, initially.
+The study I presented at the APPE conference grew out of that reality.
+I analyzed 37 federal agencies’ 2025 CX improvement plans to understand what kinds of sludge leaders were trying to reduce and how.
+The results concretized exactly what leaders planned to work on, and the techniques they planned to deploy: customer feedback, pilot projects, and cross‑agency collaborations.

-So often, pushback in CX practice comes from internal forces that say, “No!
-No CX!
-We can’t change the rules!”
-But what I found was that none of the CX improvements agencies had planned entailed rewriting program rules, laws, or overhauling programs.
+So often, pushback in CX practice comes from internal forces that believe CX is about regulatory simplification.
+But what I found was that none of the CX improvement plans entailed rewriting program rules, laws, or overhauling programs.

-If there’s one idea I hope sticks from the research I presented at the APPE conference, it’s that sludge isn’t necessarily an immovable force.
+If there’s one idea I hope sticks from the research, it’s that sludge isn’t necessarily an immovable force.
 It’s a practical problem with practical solutions.
-The conversations in St. Louis were a reminder that while tensions persist in government CX, so do the possibilities, far beyond federal silos.
+Safeguards can be respected while improving customer experience.
+While tensions persist in government CX, so do the possibilities.

 Comments